ttogola/VirtualOptics/README.txt

 where the aim was to build an educative application about a particular science topic.
 We chose to do it on the physics of optics.

-Our goal was to produce an application that gives more freedom and more features than your typical optics bench applet that restrains the user to one axis, few optical objects, and no ability to customizes those objects.
+Our goal was to produce an application that gives more freedom and more features than your typical optics bench applet that restrains the user to one axis, few optical objects, and no ability to customize those objects.
 Virtual Optics offers an infinite two dimensional plane, three modes (StoryLine, Learning Center and Laboratory), the ability to save/load optical setups, the ability to use many light sources at once, and eight types of objects which can be rotated, resized, colored and more.
 Please give it a try!